-- 6.9.1 In a new development there should be no flooding of any properties for a 1 in 100 annual probability (critical) rainfall event plus an appropriate allowance for climate change (refer to Chapter 3 for details of climate change allowances).
-In line with Sewers for Adoption, there should also be no water outside of the designed system for a 1 in 30 annual probability (critical) rainfall event. - 6.9.2 Consideration should also be given as to how the system performs for events that exceed the design capacity of the system or if a part of the system blocks or fails.
-The design of the site must also ensure that flows resulting from rainfall in excess of a 1 in 100 year rainfall event are managed in exceedance routes that minimise the risks to people and property and avoids creating hazards to access and egress routes.
-Guidance on how to apply this can be found in Designing for Exceedance in Urban Drainage: Good Practice (C635).
+6.9.1 The drainage system must be designed so that (unless an area is designated to hold and/or convey water as part of the design) flooding does not occur on any part of the site for a 3.33% (1 in 30) annual rainfall event, or in any part of a building during a 1% (1 in 100) annual rainfall event, plus the allowance for climate change as described in 6.4.1 above.
+The design of the site must also ensure that flows resulting from rainfall in excess of this rainfall event are managed in exceedance routes that minimise the risks to people and property and avoids creating hazards to access and egress routes.
+Guidance on how to apply this can be found in 'Designing for Exceedance in Urban Drainage: Good Practice' (CIRIA, C635).